BurtTheCoder/mcp-limitless/README.md

 A Model Context Protocol (MCP) server that provides Claude with access to your [Limitless AI](https://limitless.ai) lifelogs.
 Deploy to Cloudflare Workers with GitHub OAuth authentication for secure access.

+## About Limitless

+[Limitless](https://limitless.ai) is a personalized AI wearable device (the Pendant) that helps you capture and recall conversations, meetings, and thoughts throughout your day.
+The Pendant features:

+- 🎙️ **Conversation Recording** - Captures meetings, personal reflections, and spontaneous thoughts with crystal clear audio
+- 🔖 **Moment Bookmarking** - Tap the device to bookmark important moments
+- 🧠 **AI-Powered Insights** - Ask questions about your recorded conversations and get personalized insights
+- 🔒 **Privacy-First** - HIPAA-compliant with permission-based data protection
+- 🔋 **All-Day Battery** - Lightweight wearable with durable aluminum body

+This MCP server allows Claude to access your Limitless lifelogs, enabling you to search, retrieve, and analyze your recorded conversations directly within Claude.

 > **Note**: This project requires manual setup rather than one-click deployment because it needs secure API keys (Limitless AI, GitHub OAuth) and creates KV namespaces for OAuth token storage.
 The setup process ensures your credentials remain private and secure.

 ## Features